Kangaroo meat: Purity and safety

-Kangaroo meat is exceptionally clean, not only compared to farmed livestock, but also compared to other wild game meats.
-Comprehensive data from the 2022-23 National Residue Survey (NRS) underscores this purity, showing that no tested kangaroo meat samples contained detectable levels of pesticides, herbicides, fungicides, heavy metals or veterinary medicine residues above the limit of reporting (LOR), with thresholds as low as 0.01 mg/kg.
-Contaminants such as lead (Pb), cadmium (Cd), and mercury were entirely undetectable, and persistent organic pollutants like DDT, aldrin, and hexachlorobenzene (HCB) were also absent from all samples.
+Kangaroo meat is cleaner, not only compared to farmed livestock, but also compared to other wild game meats.
+Comprehensive data from the 2022–23 National Residue Survey (NRS) showed that no tested kangaroo meat samples contained detectable levels of pesticides, herbicides, fungicides, heavy metals or veterinary medicine residues above the limit of reporting.
+Contaminants such as lead, cadmium, and mercury were entirely undetectable, and persistent organic pollutants like DDT, aldrin, and hexachlorobenzene were also absent from all samples.

+In the 2023–2024 report, 1 out of 25 samples had a detectable amount of one pesticide.
+The quantity of pesticide in this sample was less than half the maximum legal amount.
+23 out of 25 samples had detectable amounts of lead.

 Kangaroo meat demonstrates exceptionally low lead concentrations, measured at a mean of 0.01 ± 0.01 mg/kg wet weight, highlighting its cleanliness as a protein source.
 Wallaby meat follows closely with a similarly low level of 0.02 ± 0.01 mg/kg, while venison contains substantially higher lead concentrations at 0.12 ± 0.07 mg/kg, and quail exhibits the highest levels, with a mean concentration of 1.76 ± 3.76 mg/kg.
-These figures underscore kangaroo meat's advantage, particularly when compared to other wild-sourced proteins.
-In contrast, farmed meats like beef and plant-based foods—especially those grown in soils contaminated with legacy pollutants—often show detectable lead levels.

-This exceptional cleanliness can be attributed to kangaroos' unique lifestyle and habitat.
-Roaming freely across Australia's wide, remote plains, kangaroos graze on native vegetation in areas far removed from industrial or agricultural contamination.
-Unlike other animals that may inhabit regions with polluted soils or proximity to industrial sites, kangaroos' natural environment minimises exposure to legacy contaminants and modern pollutants.
+This cleanliness can be attributed to kangaroos' unique lifestyle and habitat.
+Kangaroos graze on native vegetation in areas removed from industrial or agricultural contamination.

-Even plant-based foods, including organic crops, face contamination risks that kangaroo meat avoids.
-Residues of persistent pesticides like DDT and naturally occurring toxins such as mycotoxins are often detected in plant-derived products due to soil contamination and storage conditions.
-By contrast, kangaroos are entirely removed from these agricultural systems, ensuring their meat remains untouched by these risks.

 In addition to being free from historical pollutants, kangaroo meat also avoids modern contamination risks such as per- and polyfluoroalkyl substances (PFAS).
 These chemicals are increasingly found in seafood, processed foods, and water supplies due to industrial activity.
-Kangaroos' natural grazing habits and remote habitats mean that their meat remains unaffected by these emerging contaminants.

 Kangaroo meat offers a uniquely clean protein source for health-conscious consumers.
-Its combination of a wild grazing lifestyle, pristine environment, and rigorous safety testing ensures it remains free from the contamination pathways affecting farmed livestock, plant-based foods, and other wild game meats.
+Its combination of a wild grazing lifestyle, pristine environment, and safety testing ensures it remains free from the contamination pathways affecting farmed livestock, plant-based foods, and other wild game meats.